 "A CEO who wants to be a leader in this area would in my mind insist that there would be various vaginal estrogen products covered by company insurance," says Dr. Gunter.

 And we know that a happier, more supported staff is good for the bottom line.
-A 2019 study by the Centre for Economic Performance at the London School of Economics and Political Science found workers who reported a higher sense of well-being were more productive and more likely to remain with their employer.
+In fact, studies show that workers with a higher sense of well-being are more productive and more likely to remain with their employer.

 If you want to increase retention, boost employee happiness, and improve resilience, Dr. Gunter recommends becoming a part of a seismic cultural shift.
 Just because those who mentored you suffered doesn't mean you need to suck it up.